-Live courses have been the foundation of IAS–USAs educational programs for 20 years.
+Live courses have been the foundation of IAS–USA educational programs for 20 years.
 We invite you to join health care practitioners and experienced faculty in these engaging, challenging, interactive sessions.

 Each year, our course chairs and faculty develop programs that address timely topics in HIV and viral hepatitis clinical care.
 Faculty include leaders in academic research and medicine, who help to apply recent research findings to the clinical context.